cryptoparty/handbook/src/chapter_00_introducing_cryptoparty/05_how_to_cryptoparty.md

 You can help creating a good default page by copying from others, adjusting to your needs, and giving feedback on what could be improved on other pages as well.

-Please add your CryptoParty dates to the [global dates list](https://cryptoparty.in/parties/upcoming) even if you don't use the wiki as your main website.
+Please add your CryptoParty dates to the [global dates list](https://cryptoparty.in/parties/upcoming) even if you do not use the wiki as your main website.
 Help us show how global the movement ist.
 You can find a dedicated How-To for [adding your own CryptoParty](https://cryptoparty.in/parties/add-a-date) there.

 ### Outreach

 Outreach helps you to make it known that a CryptoParty is happening.
 First you need to think of your "target audience".
 That would be people not encrypting anything yet.
-They know how to turn on a computer but don't have advanced knowledge on the topic.
+They know how to turn on a computer but do not have advanced knowledge on the topic.
 Start small.
-Depending on the number of angels available you probably don't want a hundred people showing up at your first CryptoParty.
+Depending on the number of angels available you probably do not want a hundred people showing up at your first CryptoParty.
 Locations tend to come with a community.
 If they are interested in hosting a CryptoParty then their community is likely interested in attending one.
 If you manage to make them happy they will tell their friends how amazing it was.

 Announce the CryptoParty on the wiki, the mailing lists, and all other relevant channels at hand.
 Here are some channels you could use: